-When used on an iPad running iOS 9 or later, the app supports Apple's standard feature of pressing and holding the Cmd key (or the Windows key on a PC keyboard) to pop up a list of all the keyboard shortcuts that an app implements.
-A more pictorial on-screen keyboard map can be shown in Special Words by pressing the Tab key (but not holding it), and this is also available on iOS 8, and on an iPhone.
+When used on an iPad, the app supports Apple's standard feature of pressing and holding the Cmd key (or the Windows key on a PC keyboard) to pop up a list of all the keyboard shortcuts that an app implements.
+A more pictorial on-screen keyboard map can be shown in Special Words on any device by pressing the Tab key (but not holding it).
 Pressing Tab again cycles through the key groups.
 While the on-screen map is displayed, the keys with shortcuts are shown in blue.
 Tapping any of these (on the screen or the external keyboard) displays a brief description of the associated action.

 You can download a PDF keyboard map for Special Words Pro in English, Catalan, Dutch, French, German, Norwegian, Polish or Spanish.
 Note that these maps are based on an Apple keyboard layout as used with an iPad.
-However, the key mappings are the same when a keyboard is used with Android, except that (a) you need to use the Control key instead of the Apple-specific Cmd key, and (b) the "Padlock" key combination (Alt-Backspace) and the "More" (Tab) key have no effect.
+However, the key mappings are the same when a keyboard is used with macOS, Android and Windows, except that (a) you need to use the Control key instead of the Apple-specific Cmd key, and (b) some key combinations may be intercepted by the operating system, and so not available to Special Words.

 We have listed some common issues and solutions here.
 For further help, please contact us.

-To check whether the keyboard is working, open an app such as Notes, Pages, Gmail or Safari.
+To check whether the keyboard is working, open an app such as Mail, a word processor or a web browser.
 If you can enter characters, the keyboard is connected.

-If you have problems with a wireless keyboard, check the iPad, Android or Chromebook device has Bluetooth enabled and that it is paired with the keyboard (in the Settings app).
+If you have problems with a wireless keyboard, check the device has Bluetooth enabled and that it is paired with the keyboard (in the Settings app).
 Don't forget to turn the keyboard on if it has a switch to do this.
-If the iPad cannot find the keyboard, see if it needs recharged or new batteries.
+If the device cannot find the keyboard, see if the latter needs recharged or new batteries.

-If a USB keyboard isn't working, check it with a Mac or PC, to be sure there isn't a fault with the keys or cable.
-If the iPad displays Cannot Use Device when you connect it, and the message states The connected device requires too much power, try a different keyboard, or use a hub (as described above).
-If the keyboard draws a lot of power, you may need to use a hub (as described above).
+If a USB keyboard isn't working, check there isn't a fault with the keys or cable.
+If an iPad displays Cannot Use Device when you connect it, and the message states The connected device requires too much power, try a different keyboard, or use a hub (as described above).
+If the keyboard draws a lot of power, you may need to use a hub.

 Note that before you can emulate switches, you must tell Special Words whether to use one, two or three, as explained in Chapter 7.